pjcroxas/Credit-Risk-Analytics/README.md

 ## Financial Data Science
-To show my progress in learning financial concepts such as financial analysis, modeling, and evaluation
+These notebooks are based from DataCamp Financial Pathway.
+This is to showcase my learning progress in Financial Analysis and Modeling.